sergiocollado/potpourri/Notes_on_Embedded_Systems/Notes_on_safety_terminology.md

 Requirements are unclear and open to interpretation.

 24. Requirements are low quality
 Requirements aren't fit for purpose.
+Eg. a 1GH dual-core processor is requested, but it should actually specify this in terms of MFLOPS or MIPS, or data-prosseing throughput.

 25. Requirements are incomplete
-You can spot obvious holes in the requirements.
+You can spot obvious (or not) holes in the requirements.

 SYSTEM ARCHITECTURE and DESIGN

 26. Architecture or design lacks flexibility
 The architecture is incapable of supporting change requests and needs to be reworked.
+For example: in a computer system a Round-robin schecdule is a very neat architecture, and really good in some ways: as predictability and time estimation, but if lacks flexibility when the system needs to include new functionality.

 27. Architecture or design is not fit for purpose
 The architecture is low quality.
+Don't use anti-patterns.

 28. Architecture or design is infeasible
 The architecture is impossible to implement, excessively costly or doesn't support the requirements.
+For example: the data-processing requirements are impossible to achieve for the requested system.

 29. Architecture or design fails peer review
 It's a good idea to have peers or architectural experts review your designs.